MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

 ## What's next?

-When you're done with this step, go to [Step 4: Set up Guides Analytics reports](setup-step-four.md).
+When you're done with this step, go to step 4 in the setup process: [Set up Power BI reports](setup-step-four.md).

 If you have trouble with any of the procedures in this step, please: